 “Financial literacy at any level is great for kids,” said Frank Buckley, a partner in the firm’s Financial Restructuring group.
 “Concepts like zoning and how businesses are established — that’s a lot for third graders to digest.
 But they really latched on to it.”

-Banking and commercial finance partner Clint Hansen led a group of 30 fourth graders with associate Matt Johns.
+Banking and commercial finance partner Clint Hansen led a group of 30 fourth graders.
 To spur some innovation, they handed students cards with different industries — sports, transportation, energy conservation — and encouraged them to generate a big idea for each.

 “They came up with great ideas for new products,” Hansen said.
 The budding inventors proposed a rollercoaster to spice up morning commutes and a sink sensor that saves energy by alerting people when they’ve used enough water.

 The squirmy second graders in partner Jack Parrino’s classroom particularly relished one aspect of their lesson: Jumping on the assembly line at a make-believe doughnut company.

 “They were most enthusiastic about the doughnut-making process,” said Parrino.
 “They cut out paper doughnuts, colored them and put stickers on them.